Egan3141/BamForums/README.md

 GetActive

 A forum for people to discuss their favorite activity, learn about new activities, or find people to do any activity with.
 Whether you want to talk/learn about things as simple as walking to as multi-person dependent as rugby to as varied as parkour, GetActive has a place for it.
-Learn about the activity, find places to do the activity, and find people to do it with, all at GetActive.

 ## Authors